Sui by Example

 /// function.
 But the types passed here must have `drop`.

-struct Guardian<phantom T: drop> has key, store {
+public struct Guardian<phantom T: drop> has key, store {

 id: UID